Arksine/moonraker/docs/web_api.md

   not possible.
 - `remote_url`:  The url for the currently configured remote.
 - `warnings`:  An array of strings that describe warnings detected during repo init.
-These warnings describe potential issues, such as a mismatch between the detected remote and the configured remote.
-If the `is_valid` field reports `false` then the warnings will contain additional context.
+These warnings provide additional context when the `is_valid` field reports `true`.
+- `anomalies`:  An array of strings that describe anomalies found during initialization.
+An anomaly can be defined as an unexpected condition, they will not result in an invalid state, nor will they prevent an update.
+For example, when the detected remote url does not match the configured/expected url Moonraker will fall back to the detected url and report this condition as an anomaly.

 Extensions configured with the `web` type will contain the following fields: